ksyzzy/SimpleCMS/README.md

 # SimpleCMS
-Simple CMS made with Spring and Angular
+Simple CMS made with Spring and Angular.
+A work in progress.